Inside: This Fruity Hot Cross Bun Scrolls Recipe offers bakers a fabulous alternative to the classic Easter Hot Cross Bun.

 - 75 grams chocolate chopped into small pieces

-2. Add the flour and the other scroll ingredients to a bowl.
-When the yeast is active (bubbles have appeared) pour it into the bowl and mix to combine.
+- Place the flour oil, salt and milk into a bowl.
+Once the yeast is active (bubbles have appeared) pour it into the bowl and mix to combine.

-3. Once the mixture is combined use your hands to knead it.
-When the dough feels smooth and elastic, mould it into a ball shape
+- Once the mixture is combined use your hands to knead it.
+When the dough feels smooth and elastic, form into a ball shape.

-4. Cover with a clean tea towel and set aside for 40 minutes to 1 hour – the time will depend on how warm the room/house is, the cooler it is when you make these the longer they should be left to rest.
+- Cover with a clean tea towel and set aside for 40 minutes to 1 hour - the time will depend on how warm the room is - the cooler it is when you make these scrolls, the longer they should be left to rest.

-5. In a separate bowl, combine the ingredients for the filling.
+- In a separate bowl, combine the ingredients for the filling - the sultanas, chia seeds, dried fruit, cinnamon, lemon and chocolate

-6. Add flour to a board or your bench top and roll the dough into a rectangle shape, flattening it to a thickness of 1-2 cm.
+- Once the dough has rested, sprinkle a little flour onto a board or your bench top and roll the dough into a rectangle shape, flattening it to a thickness of 1-2 cm.

-7. Add the chocolate fruit mixture in a line along the edge closest to you and then rolling away from you, roll the dough over the mixture to form a log.
+- Place the fruit and chocolate mixture in a line along the edge closest to you and then rolling away from you, roll the dough over the mixture to form a log.